crae6/AprilTagEstimation/README.md

 To run with motion blurred files only, change ```FILTER_PATTERN = ""``` to ```FILTER_PATTERN = "motion"``` within motion_blur/pipeline.py and rerun.

 ## Dehazing
+Run the file `dehaze/dehaze_on_data.py` to run a dehazing method on all of the data.
+Change which one you would like to use at the top of the file.
+Run `dehaze/dehaze.py` for an example on a singular image of the different methods.
+Run `dehaze/analyze_results.py` to see the results of the different dehazing implementations.

 ## Low Light
 For Gamma + CLAHE + Retinex method download pupil_clahe.py.
 Simply run this code on the pi_cam dataset and should see the results.